appsmithorg/appsmith-docs/website/docs/reference/widgets/currency-input.md

 <dd>

-This feature enables you to add hints or provide additional information to guide the user regarding the required input.
+Enables you to add hints or provide additional information to guide the user regarding the required input.

 </dd>

 #### Placeholder `string`